mvolkmann/blog/src/workout-entry.md

    but something went wrong and the workout was not recorded.

-In all of these cases one solution is to enter the details workouts manually in the iPhone Health app.
+In all of these cases one solution is to enter the details of workouts manually in the iPhone Health app.
 But doing this is tedious.

 This app simplifies the process adding workouts to the Health app.